ok7323/Pytorch-aarch64-linux/onboard/README.md

 ## 2. Restart shell

-## 3. Test yout build environment using example.
+## 3. Test your build environment using example.